 Dave has been married to his wife of over twenty-five years, Aimee, and they have four children.

 An avid volunteer, Julie A. Seton has established and led several professional and community organization boards.
-Currently, Julie serves as the Learning-for-Life Exploring Careers Program’s national chairperson for the Careers in Communication Committee, and as an Advisory Director for the Military Operations Research Society (MORS).
+Currently, Julie serves as an Advisory Director for the Military Operations Research Society (MORS).
 For the Boy Scouts of America (BSA), she serves on two Council history committees, as an instructor at University of Scouting events and as a merit badge counselor.
 She serves as President for the InfraGard El Paso Members Alliance, as an advisory director on two Community College technology programs and as a member of the Dona Aña County Local Emergency Planning Committee.
 She also supports the Greater Las Cruces Chamber of Commerce and the Las Cruces Green Chamber of Commerce.

 In 2014, she started touring the US to give lectures about ET Seton’s influence on the Scouting movement, wildlife conservation, Native American advocacy and youth education.